Reaching maximum efficiency in quantum Stirling engines using multilayer graphene: Introduction

 \section{Introduction}

-Quantum thermodynamics examines how the fundamental principles of energy transfer, heat exchange, and entropy apply to small systems where quantum effects such as coherence, entanglement, spin correlations, and discrete energy levels give rise to thermodynamical properties with no classical counterpart, and where quantum statistics provides a natural framework to describe these phenomena~\cite{vinjanampathy2016quantum, kosloff2013quantum, deffner2019quantum, millen2016perspective, binder2015quantum, binder2018thermodynamics, myers2022quantum, Zanin2019, Vieira2023, WOS:000450309300001, Castorene2, WOS:000232862000010, WOS:000371827800005, WOS:000086117400003, WOS:000351060000051}.
+Quantum thermodynamics examines how the fundamental principles of energy transfer, heat exchange, and entropy apply to small systems where quantum effects such as coherence, entanglement, spin correlations, and discrete energy levels give rise to thermodynamical properties with no classical counterpart, and where quantum statistics provides a natural framework to describe these phenomena~\cite{vinjanampathy2016quantum, kosloff2013quantum, deffner2019quantum, millen2016perspective, binder2015quantum, binder2018thermodynamics, myers2022quantum, Zanin2019, Vieira2023, WOS:000450309300001, Castorene2, WOS:000371827800005, WOS:000351060000051}.

-In this context, considerable attention has been devoted to understanding how quantum systems, such as trapped ions, superconducting qubits, quantum dots, and low-dimensional electronic materials and their diverse behaviors can be harnessed to implement heat engines capable of producing useful work.
-Among quantum thermal machines, the Stirling cycle has attracted particular interest due to its potential to achieve high efficiency in regimes where thermalization and isochoric processes can be controlled with precision~\cite{saygin2001quantum, sisman2001efficiency, cruz2023quantum, raja2021finite, Cakmak2023, castorene1, WOS:000452093900005, WOS:001119358000001, WOS:000072570800004, WOS:001439328500001, WOS:000208227100001, WOS:001205215100011, WOS:001414561800015, araya, WOS:000657177000003, WOS:000977721400005, WOS:001316246400004}.
-In light of these considerations, theoretical and experimental investigations have shown that quantum heat engines based on discrete energy spectra may surpass their classical counterparts in specific regimes, particularly when the working substance exhibits a tunable energy level structure and distinctive statistical properties~\cite{pena2019magnetic, deffner2018efficiency}.
-Within this framework, graphene and its multilayer stacks under perpendicular magnetic fields stand out as promising platforms due to their unique Landau level spectra \cite{castro2009electronic, Goerbig2011, McCann2006, Min2008, Yuan2011}, combined with their ease of fabrication and precise experimental control~\cite{mani2019designing, singh2021magic, myers2023multilayer, koshino2008magneto, nakamura2008electric, WOS:001231812100001, WOS:001197413400001, WOS:000302524600034, WOS:000957684400001, WOS:000357289900011, WOS:000290951200007, bao2011stacking}.
+In this context, considerable attention has been devoted to understanding how quantum systems, such as trapped ions, superconducting qubits, quantum dots \cite{ esposito2010quantum, erdman2017thermoelectric, josefsson2018quantum, josefsson2019optimal, josefsson2020double, du2020quantum}, and low-dimensional electronic materials and their diverse behaviors can be harnessed to implement heat engines capable of producing useful work.
+Among quantum thermal machines, the Stirling cycle has attracted particular interest due to its potential to achieve high efficiency in regimes where thermalization and isochoric processes can be controlled with precision~\cite{saygin2001quantum, sisman2001efficiency, cruz2023quantum, raja2021finite, Cakmak2023, castorene1, WOS:000072570800004, WOS:001439328500001, WOS:000208227100001, WOS:001414561800015, araya, WOS:000657177000003, WOS:001316246400004}.
+In light of these considerations, theoretical and experimental investigations have shown that quantum heat engines based on discrete energy spectra may surpass their classical counterparts in specific regimes, particularly when the working substance exhibits a tunable energy level structure and distinctive statistical properties~\cite{ pena2019magnetic, deffner2018efficiency}.